rhdtownsend/gyre/docs/source/user-guide/example-walkthrough.rst

 Assembling a Namelist File
 ==========================

 Now comes the fun part: assembling an input file containing the various parameters which control a :program:`gyre` run.
-Using a text editor, create the file :file:`gyre.in` in your work directory with the following content cut-and-pasted in:
+Using a text editor, create the file :file:`gyre.in` in your work directory with the following content copy-and-pasted in (use the copy button that appears when you hover over the top-right corner of the box):

 .. literalinclude:: example-walkthrough/gyre.in